 \begin{definition} For $r\in [M(\Cc)]$, the {\bf $r$-th generalized weight } of $\Cc$ is given by

 where $S_j(\Cc)=\{\Dd\subseteq\Cc: \Dd\text{ is a subcode with a minimal system of generators of cardinality }j\}$. \end{definition}

-Notice that the previous definition is well posed, since $S_j(\Cc)\neq\emptyset$ for $j\in[M(\Cc)]$ as proved in~\cite[Theorem 1.8]{gorla2022generalized}.
+Notice that the previous definition is well-posed, since $S_j(\Cc)\neq\emptyset$ for $j\in[M(\Cc)]$ as proved in~\cite[Theorem 1.8]{gorla2022generalized}.
 When $R$ is a finite field, the cardinality of a minimal system of generators coincides with the dimension of the subcode that they generate.
-Therefore, Definition~\ref{definition:genweiring} extends the classical definition for generalized weights of linear block codes.
+Therefore, Definition~\ref{definition:genweiring} extends the classical definition of generalized weights of linear block codes.
 When $R$ is a ring, however, a code may have minimal systems of generators of different cardinalities, see e.g.~\cite[Example 1.6]{gorla2022generalized}.
 The next proposition collects some basic properties of generalized weights.

 \begin{proposition}[{\cite[Lemma 2.12]{gorla2022generalized}}] Let $D\subseteq C\subseteq R^n$ be two $R$-linear codes.
 Then \begin{enumerate} \item $d_1(\Cc)=\minwt(\Cc)$, \item $d_r(\Dd)\geq d_r(\Cc)$ for $r\in[\min\{M(\Dd),M(\Cc)\}]$, \item $d_{r+1}(\Cc)\geq d_{r}(\Cc)$ for $r\in[M(\Cc)-1]$, \item $d_r(\Cc)=\min\{\lvert\supp(\Dd)\rvert:D\subseteq\Cc\text{ and }M(\Dd)\geq r\}$ for $r\in [M(\Cc)]$. \end{enumerate} \end{proposition}